 This article contains detailed description of downloading and installing WinSCP.
 You may want to see simplified guide to the process instead.

-You can use WinSCP executable as a portable application with its settings stored in an INI file and no installation required.
-This configuration is best for using WinSCP from removable media.
-If possible, you should complete a full installation.
+Though note that, if you prefer so, you can use WinSCP executable as a portable application with its settings stored in an INI file and no installation required.
+This configuration is best for using WinSCP from a removable media.

 You can obtain WinSCP from the WinSCP download page.
 You should save the installer to an easily accessible location such as your Microsoft Windows desktop or your My Documents folder.

 For corporate administrators, WinSCP is also available in a form of MSI package.